 Longitude: E 25.297982

-Characteristics: Fully organized sandy beach, exposed to northern winds, with shallow clean waters.
+Characteristics: Fully organized sandy beach, exposed to northern winds, with shallow clear waters.

-This beach is located in the very popular resort village of Kato Gouves, 18 km East from Crete’s capital, Heraklion.
+This beach is located in the very popular resort village of Kato Gouves, 18 km East of Crete’s capital, Heraklion.

 As in most of the northern coast, the beach is exposed to winds, but you will find different small areas protected by piers.

 The beach is very well-organized, you can rent umbrellas or use the showers, but also enjoy all the activities offered by local water sport and diving centers.
 The entrance to the sea is very comfortable, while the shallow crystal-clear waters are simply perfect for small kids.

 If you visit, don’t miss the magical sunset time in Gouves, they’re super romantic and picturesque.

 Looking for a unique adult-only hotel in Gouves?

 >>Check the amazing suites in The Island<<